Lincyaw/lincyaw.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MPhil of Chinese University of Hongkong
+role: MPhil of Chinese University of Hongkong (Shenzhen)

 # Organizations/Affiliations to show in About widget
 # organizations: